TinaRosado/dataviz_svalbardposten_weathermap/README.md

 - **Direct links** to original *Svalbardposten* articles

 The *Svalbardposten* Weather Map offers structured, interactive access to the archive, enabling exploration of **how Longyearbyen’s news media discourse has evolved** over time and which themes have remained central.

+### Contribution & Future Work

+This project successfully created a public-facing repository that includes both the computational analysis and an interactive visualization of *Svalbardposten*’s digital news archive (2006–2024).
+A core priority throughout the process was maintaining the privacy of the full article texts while ensuring transparency in the computational methodology and its outputs.

+Detailed analytical results and interface implementation are documented in the Northeastern MFA thesis *An Atlas of Discourse: Navigating Large Digital Archives through Visual Maps* (link to be available upon publication by the Northeastern Library).

+#### Methodological Contributions

+This project makes several methodological contributions to the field of Digital Humanities:

+- **Adaptation of the Weather Map to Journalistic Archives**
+  This implementation demonstrates the versatility of the Weather Map visualization technique beyond its original use in controversy mapping and manuscript analysis.
+By adapting it to a longitudinal news archive, the project offers a scalable model for applying this method to other journalistic or cultural collections.

+- **Topic Labeling Application**
+  The integration of prompt-engineered topic labeling adds an innovative dimension to the original Weather Map methodology.
+This human-in-the-loop approach combines computational clustering with the interpretive capabilities of large language models, resulting in more meaningful and accessible thematic navigation.

+- **Multilingual Considerations**
+  The project addresses the challenges of analyzing Norwegian-language text using natural language processing (NLP) tools, documenting specific adaptations that could inform future work with non-English corpora.

+- **Reproducibility Framework**
+  The GitHub repository, structured into three folders—`data analysis`, `source code`, and `production-ready files`—provides a transparent and reproducible framework.
+This modular structure supports both technical clarity and practical reuse for future projects.

+#### Directions for Future Research

+Despite its contributions, this first iteration of the *Svalbardposten* Weather Map has several limitations that suggest directions for future research:

+- **Temporal Resolution of Topic Evolution**
+  While the visualization effectively captures broad shifts in discourse (e.g., early vs. late periods), not all articles could be confidently classified into thematic clusters, limiting the resolution of topic evolution across the full archive.
+Further refinement of the computational process can improve this outcome.

+- **Multilingual Integration**
+  Currently, the implementation focuses exclusively on Norwegian-language articles.
+Future iterations should incorporate multilingual analysis to capture the full linguistic and cultural diversity of *Svalbardposten*’s coverage.

+- **User Testing and Evaluation**
+  Formal usability testing with both scholarly and non-scholarly users would provide insight into how different audiences interact with the visualization.
+Such evaluation would help refine the design for broader accessibility and interpretability, as identified in Section 1.4.

+- **Expanded Metadata**
+  Incorporating metadata such as article length, section placement, or associated multimedia could enrich the visualization and reveal new dimensions of the newspaper’s editorial strategies.
+These possibilities are explored further in the second approach presented in the thesis.

+- **Towards Exploratory Interfaces**
+  A critical area for future exploration lies in expanding the interface to not only guide users through the archive but to engage them as active participants in the process of knowledge-creation.
+This shift—from passive exploration to interpretive collaboration—could transform how users interact with large-scale digital archives, opening new pathways for critical inquiry, cultural reflection, and collective memory-making.